NalinKane/portfolio-website/README.md

-Portfolio Website
+Portfolio Website can be viewed on https://nalinkane.github.io/

-Homework for Week 2 of Trilogy Codecamp
+This is the homework for Week 2 of Trilogy Coding Bootcamp